Russwater RPG Ruleset

 Blinding Strike

-On a successful melee attack above a defending DC you temporarily blind the opponent giving them disadvantage on their attacks next round.
+On a successful melee attack above a defending DC, you temporarily blind the opponent giving them disadvantage on their attacks next round.

 Charm